-First, we prepare the directory proxy server to add two new servers to the deployment, dscentral-01 and ds-central-02.
+First, we prepare the external directory servers, ds-central-01 and ds-central-02, by creating the proxy user account and the supporting access rules.
 In this example, we will connect to the ds-central-01 directory server using StartTLS.
-Because we are using StartTLS, we need to capture the dscentral-01 server's certificate and put it in the trust store on our directory proxy server instance.
+Because